 The main idea behind the flex layout is to give the container the ability to alter its items’ width/height (and order) to best fill the available space (mostly to accomodate to all kind of display devices and screen sizes).
 A flex container expands items to fill available free space, or shrinks them to prevent overflow.

-Read Tutorial : A Complete Guide to Flexbox
+Link : A Complete Guide to Flexbox

 Bring Your Forms Up to Date With CSS3 and HTML5 Validation

 Let’s look at how to create a functional form which validates users’ data, client-side.
-With that done, we’ll cover prettying it up using CSS, including some CSS3!

 How To Create Flat Style Breadcrumb Links with CSS